 Alcohol-related road-traffic accidents could possibly be a proxy for the prevalence of alcohol in road traffic which is less affected by outside factors.

-The number of persons involved in road-traffic accidents leading to personal injury who have been suspected of being under the influence of alcohol has been slightly more than 40 per cent higher in recent years than it was in the second half of the 1990s.
+The number of persons involved in road-traffic accidents leading to personal injury who have been suspected of being under the influence of alcohol has been upwards of 40 per cent higher in recent years than it was in the second half of the 1990s.
 Still, even higher totals have been seen earlier, especially around the consumption peak in the latter part of the 1970s.
-As regards fatal accidents, however, the proportion of people suspected of being under the influence of alcohol is not lower now than it was in the 1970s: in 2004, the figure was 9 per cent, which is twice as high as it was in the mid-1990s.
-Data on the presence of alcohol in deceased drivers on whom a post-mortem examination was performed have been available since the late 1990s; alcohol was found in almost 30 per cent of cases in 2003, which represents a doubling in both absolute and relative terms since records began.
+As regards fatal accidents, though, the proportion of people suspected of being under the influence of alcohol is not lower now than it was in the 1970s.
+It was 9 per cent in both 2003 and 2004, which is twice as high as it was in the mid-1990s.
+However, in 2005 this proportion was lower again (5 per cent).

 Another indicator which no longer shows a downward trend is alcoholrelated inpatient care.
-Between 1987 and 1998, the number of alcohol-related treatment episodes fell, but then the trend turned upwards; in 2003, the increase on 1998 was 11 per cent.
-As regards the total number of people with alcohol problems of the kind reflected by inpatient care, an increase (by 5 per cent) has been estimated by means of special statistical treatment of inpatient-care data intended to capture 'hidden statistics' as well.
-One problem associated with using inpatient-care data as the sole indicator, however, is that statistics are affected by changes in the range of services offered as well as the trend for inpatient care to be replaced by outpatient care.
+Between 1987 and 1998, the number of alcohol-related treatment episodes fell, but then the trend turned upwards; in 2005, the increase on 1998 was 12 per cent.
+As regards the total number of people with alcohol problems of the kind reflected by inpatient care, an increase of 6 per cent between 1998 and 2004 has been estimated by means of special statistical treatment of inpatient-care data intended to capture 'hidden statistics' as well.
+One possible problem associated with using inpatient-care data as the sole indicator, however, is that the statistics are affected by changes in the range of services offered as well as the trend for inpatient care to be replaced by outpatient care.

 Between 1979 and 2000, alcohol-related mortality in men - as measured according to the diagnostic categories chosen by the Swedish National Board of Health and Welfare - fell by 29 per cent.
-In the two years following that period, however, the fall has stopped and a slight rise can be observed, even though the levels of the 1970s or 1980s have yet to be reached.
+In the three years following that period, however, the fall has stopped and a rise of 9 per cent can be seen, even though the levels of the 1970s or 1980s have yet to be reached.
 Mortality in women also reached a peak in 1979, but a considerably less marked one.
-What is more, the alcohol mortality of women, unlike that of men, was of the same magnitude in 2002 as in 1979.
-In the 1993-2002 period, the annual number of deaths among women increased by slightly more than 20 per cent.
+What is more, the alcohol mortality of women, unlike that of men, was of the same magnitude in 2003 as in 1979.
+Comparison of the first half of the 1990s with the 2000s shows that alcohol-related deaths in women have increased by 12 per cent.

-The fact that men consume considerably more alcohol than women is reflected in mortality statistics: in the 2000s, alcohol-related mortality in men is about four times higher than in women.
+The fact that men consume considerably more alcohol than women is clearly reflected in mortality statistics: in the 2000s, alcohol-related mortality in men is about four times higher than in women.
 At the same time, however, the gender gap has shrunk as a consequence of increased female consumption.

 Women are increasing their share in several of the other above-mentioned indicators as well.
-For instance, the proportion of women among those arrested for public drunkenness has risen from 3 per cent in the early 1970s to 11 per cent in the 2000s.
-The proportion of women among suspects of drunk-driving offences has increased from 6 to 10 per cent between 1984 and 2004, and over the same period the proportion of female clients in institutional addiction treatment has doubled.
-Women have become more numerous in alcohol-related inpatient care as well: in the 2000s, slightly over one-fourth of clients have been women.
+For instance, the proportion of women among those arrested for public drunkenness has risen from 3 per cent in the early 1970s to 12 per cent in the 2000s.
+The proportion of women among suspects of drunk-driving offences has increased from 6 to 12 per cent between 1984 and 2005, and over the same period the proportion of female clients in institutional addiction treatment has doubled.
+Women have become more numerous in alcoholrelated inpatient care as well: in the 2000s, one-fourth of clients have been women.